ivilches/TailwindTraders-Rewards/README.md

 This script uses `az` CLI to get ACR information, and then uses `docker-compose` to build and push the images to ACR.

-To build an push images tagged with v1 to a ACR named my-acr in resource group named my-rg:
+To build an push images tagged with v1 to a ACR named my-acr in resource group named my-rg (located in the `Deploy` folder):

 ```
 .\Build-Push.ps1 -resourceGroup my-rg -dockerTag v1 -acrName my-acr